Drogheda, Co. Louth

 During the famine in the mid 1840s, a 50-bed fever hospital was erected at the south of the main building.
 Sleeping galleries were erected to accommodate an extra 40 inmates, and additional hospital accommodation for 20 patients was provided in a hired building.

 The main workhouse buildings have now been demolished and a residential care home stands on the site.
-However, the hospital building at the south of the site survives and is now occupied by St Mary's Hospital.
+However, the former fever hospital building survives as part of St Mary's Hospital.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.